Bruce Bochy: San Francisco Giants (2007–2019)

-On February 18, 2019, Bochy announced he would retire following the conclusion of the 2019 season.
-On June 4 at Citi Field, in a 9-3 win over the New York Mets, Bochy won his 1,000th game as manager of the Giants.
-Bochy became the 25th manager to win 1,000 games with one team and he also joins John McGraw as the only two managers in Giants franchise history to reach the milestone and the first in San Francisco.
+During the offseason, Farhan Zaidi was named president of baseball operations of the Giants.
+There was speculation and many questions about Bochy's future with the club, as his contract was set to expire at the end of the 2019 season.
+On February 18, 2019 at Scottsdale Stadium, Bochy announced that he would be retiring following the conclusion of the 2019 season.
+During his final season as Giants manager, some opposing teams honored Bochy with gifts during his final visit to their city.
+On June 4 at Citi Field, in a 9–3 win over the New York Mets, Bochy won his 1,000th game as manager of the Giants.
+Bochy became the 25th manager to win 1,000 games with one team.
+He also joined John McGraw as the only two managers in Giants' franchise history to reach the milestone, and the first in San Francisco.
 On August 25, 2019, Bochy managed his 4,000th career game.
-He is only the eighth manager to manage 4,000 games.
-On September 18, 2019, Bochy won his 2,000th career game as a manager.
-He is the eleventh manager to win 2,000 games.
-The other ten managers are all in the Hall of Fame.
+He became only the eighth manager to manage 4,000 games.
+On September 18, 2019 at Fenway Park, in an 11–3 win over the Boston Red Sox, Bochy achieved his 2,000th career win as a Major League manager, becoming the eleventh manager to reach that milestone.
+The other ten managers are all in the National Baseball Hall of Fame and Museum.